FLAGlab/DistributedPetriNets/README.md

 The code is contained in a docker container

 `docker build -t dpn .`

 `docker run -i -t --network host dpn`

+You can run the code by going to the `go/src/github.com/FLAGlab/DistributedPetriNets` and then running the main using the command `go run main.go`

 ### Running the tests